 - Additional staff training and monitoring around infection control and hygiene practices, including increased cleaning of touch points

-- Visitor access restrictions across all aged care residences and services.
-Pre-arranged visits within strict visitation guidelines, screening requirements and ongoing precautionary measures are in place
+- Pre-arranged visits within safe visitor guidelines, screening requirements and ongoing precautionary measures are in place

 - Additional staffing and augmented lifestyle programs at residential sites to assist with social engagement and interaction, including the provision of more communications devices to facilitate contact via Skype, FaceTime and Zoom

 - Increased communication and information flows with residents, clients and families